 The medieval castle was built on the foundations of a prehistoric fort.
 In the early 1800s it was bought by an Austrian general of Irish descent, who converted it into a kind of pre-Disneyland confection that even includes a Greek temple with Doric columns.
-Today it hosts a popular café, offering some stunning views of the Kvarner Bay; throughout the summer, open-air theater performances and concerts take place here.
-Across the street, the pilgrimage church of Sveta
+Today it hosts a popular café, offering stunning views of the Kvarner Bay; throughout the summer, open-air theater performances and concerts take place here.
+Across the street, the pilgrimage church of Sveta Marija

 Petra Zrinskog BB, Rijeka, 51000, Croatia